Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Introduction

-This first result, however, uses all the expressive power of the underlying logic.
-To control computability, one could limit the space of epistemic states to some specific set of theories (logically closed set of sentences).
-We show that no matter how much we constrain the space of epistemic states, uncomputability still remains, as long as the restriction is not so severe that the space collapses back to the finitary case.
-Although this shows that uncomputability is unavoidable in all such expressive spaces, it is of extreme importance to identify how, and under which conditions, one can construct specific (families of) contraction functions that are computable.
-We investigate this question for Linear Temporal Logic (LTL), and we show that when representing epistemic states via \emph{B\"uchi automata}~\citep{buchi:automata}, we can construct families of contraction functions that are computable within such a space.
+We show that, for AGM contraction, uncomputability is inherent to non-finitary logics and therefore, this strategy of limiting epistemic states has no effect in securing computability.
+This highlights the need for a shift in perspective towards handling computability, which entails devising a \emph{novel machinery to attain computability within AGM}.
+For this, it is paramount to identify how, and under which conditions, one can construct families of computable AGM contraction functions.
+Towards this direction, we examine \emph{Linear Temporal Logic}~\citep{pnueli:ltl}, LTL for short.
 LTL is a very expressive logic used in a plethora of applications in Computer Science and AI.
 For example, LTL has been used for specification and verification of software and hardware systems \citep{clarke:model-checking}, in business process models such as DECLARE \citep{AalstPS09}, in planning and reasoning about actions \citep{cerrito1998bounded, GiacomoV99}, and extending Description Logics with temporal knowledge \citep{Gutierrez-Basulto16, Gutierrez-Basulto15}.
-B\"uchi automata are endued with closure properties which allow to compute both reasoning and contraction functions.
+We devise a novel machinery for accommodating computability of AGM contraction in LTL.
+We explore \emph{B\"u{chi} automata}~\citep{buchi:automata} as a structure to support knowledge representation and reasoning in LTL, and construct contraction operators upon such automata.
+Our results pave the way for achieving computability of AGM in more general logics used in knowledge representation.
+In particular for LTL, this opens the door to practical applications, for instance in the repair of unrealizable specifications or the repair of incorrect systems.